keithbuhler/keithbuhler.github.io/pages-philosophy/syllabus200.md

 ## Scope and Sequence
 This course focuses on an eclectic set of eleven related themes: Truth, Socrates, Causes, Logic, God, Evil, Time, Empiricism, Miracles,  Cosmos, and the Tree of Life.
 Each Unit consists of readings, quizzes, and philosophical dialogue.
 There are five papers and two quarter tests.

+### Course Outline

+The outline tells you the reading due and the topic for each day.
+It also provides detailed notes to help you prepare your thoughts.
+Subject to revisions due to snow days, instructor sickness, academic conferences, etc.

+<iframe src="https://docs.google.com/spreadsheets/d/1KL9PBrmhnAizK_JWSbfKXUmWYDu-uvl3VNOv-LZM0HQ/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="600" height="800"></iframe>

 ### Grading
 You will be graded equally on each component, plus applicable extra credit.